Restaurant Break-Even Analysis Explained: All You Need to Know

-Running a restaurant is as much a science as it is an art.
-Maximizing profits, while producing high-quality menu items that’ll keep your customers coming back for more, is a job that requires a mix of intuition and cold hard facts.
-Nearly 17 percent of restaurants fail in their first year, and a large contributor to that is being unable to earn more than they spend per meal.
+Supplementally, you need business sense, which many new restaurateurs may not have right out of the gate.
+What matters most is the willingness to learn and create systems that can maximize profits while still producing high-quality menu items that will keep your customers coming back for more.
+After all, nearly 17 percent of restaurants fail in their first year, and a large contributor to that is being unable to earn more than they spend per meal.

-Conducting a break-even analysis is an excellent way to get a handle on your inventory (and your menu), to make sure you’re spending on the right things, and not wasting money on the wrong ones.
+Conducting a break-even analysis is a great way to get a handle on your inventory (and your menu), to make sure you’re spending on the right things, and not wasting money on the wrong ones.

 To calculate a break-even analysis, you first need to have a handle on your fixed costs and variable costs.
 That means you’ll have to dig for data in your books before you can calculate your break-even point.

-Variable costs are recurring, and as the name suggests, variable costs that change from period to period.
+Variable costs are recurring costs that change from period to period.
 This includes costs like food and ingredients, hourly wages, and utilities.
 If you think about it, you’ll rarely buy the same exact amount of the same ingredient each month, much in the same way you’ll never pay the same exact amount for electricity each month.

 When you have your fixed and variable costs per month, you can start breaking down the components even further.
 Let’s dive into the other data you’ll need to calculate your break-even analysis.